-All Management Consulting courses and the minor are designed to equip you with the hard and soft skills required of successful consultants, whether working for a big named firm like Grant Thornton, Deloitte, or PwC; a regional firm; a boutique firm; or as an internal consultant for a traditional company.
+All Management Consulting courses and the minor are designed to equip you with the hard and soft skills required of successful consultants, whether working for a big named firm like Grant Thornton, Deloitte, or PwC, a regional firm, a boutique firm, or as an internal consultant for a traditional company.
 The skills you will develop are also transferable to general management, entrepreneurial endeavors, non-profit organizations and public agencies.
-Each course is taught by a practicing consultant, ensuring the skill set you develop is current and relevant.
-Furthermore, to ensure the program is practical, every course has an experiential learning component, including live consulting projects, with real clients in some of the courses.
-Each course also includes opportunities to network with and learn from senior practitioners who come into the class as guest speakers, coaches, judges and lecturers.
+Courses are taught by practicing consultants, ensuring the skill sets you develop are current and relevant.
+To ensure the program is practical, courses are built on an experiential foundation, including live consulting projects, mentored classroom exercises, site visits, and live interaction with clients and their consultants.
+Each course includes opportunities to network with and learn from senior practitioners who come into the class as guest speakers, coaches, judges and lecturers.
 The program also includes many co-curricular opportunities, including case competitions, challenges, skills workshops, panel discussions, and community service-focused consulting activities.

-Working together, the courses, minor, extracurricular activities like the Temple Consulting Club, and partnerships with dozens of firms have been designed to equip you for success in the industry.
-If you are thinking about declaring the management consulting minor, consider enrolling in SGM 2525 Management Consulting: Principles and Practices.
+Working together, the courses, extracurricular activities like the Temple Consulting Club (TCC), and partnerships with dozens of firms have been designed to equip you for success in the industry.
+If you are thinking about declaring the Management Consulting minor, consider enrolling in SGM 2525 Management Consulting: Principles and Practices.
 By the end of the course you will know whether or not consulting is the right career path for you.
 If it is, the minor awaits you.
 If not, you will have picked up a set of skills that you can use for the rest of your career.